Complete Edition of Style Guide

 University

-Uppercase the “u” in “University” when referring to Cal State L.A.
+Uppercase the “u” in “University” when referring to Cal State LA in internal publications but not on news articles and media releases.
 (See California State University, Los Angeles).
-No capitilization is needed when writing about a university or universities in general.
+No capitalization is needed when writing about a university or universities in general.

 URLs and email addresses